 The event, which has been previously been featured on TV, will also have a number of animal experts onhand to offer training advice, information on how to foster or adopt a new pooch and free doggy MOTs.

-- Dog Lovers Festival 2021 will take place from 6-8 August at Elvaston Showground in Derbyshire.
-Adult weekend tickets cost £15.50 if bought online, or £18 on the gate.
-Three nights’ camping starts from £30.50.
+- Dog Lovers Festival 2023 will take place from 4-6 August at Elvaston Showground in Derbyshire.
+Adult weekend tickets start from £13.
+Three nights’ camping starts from £51.
 For further details, see the Dog Lovers Festival website.